 Divorce can careen into your life with all the force of a meteor, rupturing who you are into the realms of Before and After.
-While you can’t go back to who you were previously, you can go forward to the New You: a person who embodies cherished elements of your pre-divorce self intermingled with aspects of your deliberately chosen post-divorce persona.
+While you can’t go back to who you were previously, you can go forward to the New You: a person who embodies cherished elements of your pre-divorce self-intermingled with aspects of your deliberately chosen post-divorce persona.

-The process of combining what you love about your past self with who you wish to be in your present self relies on integrating different parts of you in new ways.
+The process of combining what you love about your past self with who you wish to be in your present self-relies on integrating different parts of you in new ways.
 Healing the wounds that divorce inflicts requires specific decisions in creating your post-divorce identity.
 The challenge is to tease out desirable elements in your past self that will assist you in creating a new overall identity that feels connected, positive, and effective.

-This begins by pulling your past selves into contact with your present self.
+The New You begins by pulling your past selves into contact with your present self.
 The purpose here is to identify what elements of your past selves you want to have present in who you are today.
 This process has three phases: connecting to that past self or selves in ways that are gentle and declarative; borrowing qualities to exhibit in your daily life; and choosing to consciously employ these facets of your past self in your present self in the way you approach, perceive, and behave.

 Your Past and Present Selves

-In their quest to develop one self with core control of their identity, many of my clients discover that the self they choose needs to develop additional skills before it is truly ready to take control.
+In their quest to develop oneself with core control of their identity, many of my clients discover that the self they choose needs to develop additional skills before it is truly ready to take control.
 Kate’s story is a great example of what happens when you combine the power of your past and present selves.

 Kate married her college sweetheart.
 Financially supporting them while her husband followed his dream to become a surgeon, Kate deferred her desire for a family until Hal was securely on the fast track to success.
 Eventually, they had twin daughters.
 This should have been a happy time for Kate, except for the fact that Hal had changed since their college romance.
 Success had made him demanding, controlling, ego-driven, and often mean.
 When she tried to speak to him about these things he derided and snarled at her, then slammed out of the house, often disappearing for several unaccountable hours.
 When Kate discovered Hal was cheating, she finally decided to leave.
 With that decision she entered a battle for her freedom.
 Hal’s financial and social power in the community massively overshadowed any resources Kate had been able to develop.
 Twenty years later the wounds of her divorce were still fresh.